Our Mission

 To achieve this mission, we work across health, social, and economic issues that are central in preserving the rights, dignity, and solvency of all bereaved individuals.
 This means we stand up to power — political or financial — when it seeks to marginalize, diminish, or take advantage of bereft people, particularly during life’s toughest moments.
 We stand firm in this mission, even when it requires us to take an inconvenient or unpopular point of view.

 Our nation can do better.
-We are working every day to bring more and better resources to families and the professionals who serve them.
+We are working every day to bring more and better resources to people and the professionals who serve them.
 Bereavement care in America is broken.
-We hope you will join us to make the world a more livable place for bereaved individuals, families and communities.
+We hope you will join us in making the world a more livable place for bereaved people.

 Bereavement care is the rule, not the exception